 The indicator of wettability is contact angle (CA) that is defined as the angle between the solid surface and the tangent to the droplet of the liquid at the point of contact, Figure 5.
-Contact angle can be measured in system "rock - water - oil" (Figure 5a, [28]) or "rock - water - air" (Figure 5b, [29]).
-The CA is always measured through the more dense phase and labeled as $\theta$ [30].
+Contact angle can be measured in system "rock - water - oil" (Figure 5a, [27]) or "rock - water - air" (Figure 5b, [28]).
+The CA is always measured through the more dense phase and labeled as $\theta$ [29].
 When the liquid wets the surface completely, the contact angle is zero, when the liquid does not wet the surface at all, the contact angle is 180°.
 The intermediate values indicate the degree of wetting of the surface by the liquid.
 The main classification is given in Table 1.
-However, the contact angle chosen as the cutoff varies in the literature [31,32].
+However, the contact angle chosen as the cutoff varies in the literature [30,31].

 It should be noted that surface roughness (Figure 5c) has a significant effect on the contact line behavior and therefore the CA values may vary on macro-scale (mm) and micro-scale (μm) [15,24].
-In addition, the wettability of carbonate rocks can be mixed-wet, i.e. having different preferences depending on saturation history [12] that complicates the development [28].
-In rocks with mixed wettability micro-pores are water-wet while larger pores are oil-wet, or vice versa.
-It was reported in past literature that among 50 evaluated reservoirs, 84% of carbonates were oil-wet, 8% - intermediate-wet and only 8% were water-wet [33].
+In addition, the wettability of carbonate rocks can be mixed-wet, i.e. having different preferences depending on saturation history [12] that complicates the development [27].
+It was reported in past literature that among 50 evaluated reservoirs, 84% of carbonates were oil-wet, 8% - intermediate-wet and only 8% were water-wet [32].

 Figure 5.
 Wettability of reservoir rock based on contact angle measurements: (a) rock-water-oil contact; (b) rock-water-air contact; (c) contact line on a rough surface.
-Modified after [28,29,31,34]
+Modified after [27,28,30,33]

 Table 1.
-Rock wettability classification [32]
+Rock wettability classification [31]